Atlanta Pickup Truck Accident Attorneys

 Pickup trucks are larger motor vehicles.
 However, unlike a big-rig, they do not require a commercial driver's license.
 Pickup trucks have tremendous value from the point of view of utility and functionality.
 They can carry or even tow items.
 While a pickup truck does not usually cause the level of devastation a big-rig does, they are still vehicles with the potential to cause major injury or even fatal collisions.
 It is important that anyone who operates a pickup truck is aware of the unique hazards these types of vehicles pose.

-The experienced Georgia truck accident lawyers at Grant Law Office have represented a number of clients who have been injured or killed in a small truck accident.
+The experienced Atlanta truck accident lawyers at Grant Law Office have represented a number of clients who have been injured or killed in a small truck accident.
 We know how to effectively litigate these types of cases.
 Our accident attorneys are adept at investigating truck accident scenes to discover compelling evidence.
 We understand that you may be struggling to pay medical bills and cope with lost income.
 We are here to help you seek and obtain the compensation you rightfully deserve.

 Although pickup trucks are considered passenger vehicles, they are unique because they are often used to transport items or utilized as trucks to carry tools and other work-related items.
 There are certain types of crashes that are truly unique to pickup trucks:

 - Flying debris accidents: Pickup trucks can be very useful and functional for those working in the construction or home renovation business.
 Pickup truck beds are spacious and can accommodate tools, equipment, ladders and even furniture.
 However, if these items are not secured properly, they can fly out of a truck bed and hit another vehicle, causing a serious injury accident.

 - Runaway trailer accidents: Pickup trucks are appealing to those who wish to transport items particularly because of their capacity to tow.
 Pickup trucks are able to tow trailers, boats or even other vehicles.
 However, if the trailer is not hitched properly to the truck or if the driver operates the vehicle recklessly, the trailer can swerve or even detach from the pickup causing an accident.